quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Closing Connection State {#closing}

-An endpoint enters a closing period after initiating an immediate close.
+An endpoint enters a closing state after initiating an immediate close.

-During the closing period, an endpoint that sends a CONNECTION_CLOSE frame SHOULD respond to any incoming packet that can be decrypted with another packet containing a CONNECTION_CLOSE frame.
-An endpoint that is closing is not required to process the frames contained in packets.
-Such an endpoint SHOULD limit the number of packets it generates containing a CONNECTION_CLOSE frame.
+In the closing state, an endpoint retains only enough information to generate a packet containing a CONNECTION_CLOSE frame and to identify packets as belonging to the connection.
+An endpoint in the closing state sends a packet containing a CONNECTION_CLOSE frame in response to any incoming packet that it attributes to the connection.

+An endpoint SHOULD limit the rate at which it generates packets in the closing state.
 For instance, an endpoint could wait for a progressively increasing number of received packets or amount of time before responding to received packets.

-In the closing state, an endpoint retains only enough information to generate a packet containing a CONNECTION_CLOSE frame and to identify packets as belonging to the connection.
-The endpoint's selected connection ID and the QUIC version are sufficient information to identify packets for a closing connection; an endpoint can discard all other connection state.
+The endpoint's selected connection ID and the QUIC version are sufficient information to identify packets for a closing connection; an endpoint MAY discard all other connection state.
+An endpoint that is closing is not required to process the frames contained in packets.
 An endpoint MAY retain packet protection keys for incoming packets to allow it to read and process a CONNECTION_CLOSE frame.

-An endpoint MAY drop packet protection keys when starting the closing period and send a packet containing a CONNECTION_CLOSE in response to any UDP datagram that is received.
-However, an endpoint without the packet protection keys cannot identify and discard invalid packets.
+An endpoint MAY drop packet protection keys when entering the closing state and send a packet containing a CONNECTION_CLOSE in response to any UDP datagram that is received.
+However, an endpoint that discards packet protection keys cannot identify and discard invalid packets.
 To avoid being used for an amplication attack, such endpoints MUST limit the cumulative size of packets containing a CONNECTION_CLOSE frame to 3 times the cumulative size of the